picandocodigo/useragent-spy/readme.txt

 I’m adding new stuff and changing the code frequently.
 Your feedback is very important, new features have been added by request, so if there’s something you would like to see in UA-Spy, leave a comment, and I’ll see what I can do.

-UserAgent Spy was written with Geany - http://geany.uvena.de/ Images created with The Gimp - http://www.gimp.org/
+UserAgent Spy was written with Geany - http://geany.uvena.de/ and Emacs Images created with The Gimp - http://www.gimp.org/

 == Installation ==